awsdocs/aws-data-exchange-user-guide/doc_source/publishing-products.md

 Before you can publish a product containing APIs, you must meet the following prerequisites:
 + Before you can use any AWS service, including AWS Data Exchange, you must sign up for AWS and create an AWS Identity and Access Management \(IAM\) user account\.
 For more information, see [Setting up AWS Data Exchange](setting-up.md)\.
 + To create products on AWS Data Exchange, you must register your AWS account as an AWS Marketplace Seller\.
-Use this account so create your data sets\.
+Use this account to create your data sets\.
 The account with the API Gateway resource doesn't need to be in the same account that is creating the data sets\.
 + Your REST API must be on Amazon API Gateway with an integration that uses an appropriate request and response model for accessing your data, such as Amazon DynamoDB or AWS Lambda\.
 For more information, see [Developing a REST API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/rest-api-develop.html) and [Working with REST APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html) in the *Amazon API Gateway Developer Guide*\.
 **Note**
 Only public API Gateway APIs are supported\.